Pureblueessentialsorg/pureblueessentials.com.au/content/resources/index.md

 **Precautions:**

-Do not use while pregnant
+Do not use while pregnant.

 If skin, eye or nasal irritation occurs, discontinue use.